holtjma/starphase_pipeline/README.md

 git clone https://github.com/holtjma/starphase_pipeline.git
 cd starphase_pipeline
 ```
-2. Create a cohort file following the template provided in `./data/cohort_batches/template.tsv`.
+2. Create the cohort file following the template provided in `./data/cohort_batches/template.tsv`.
+Note this must be saved to a different file.
 This requires populating the unique sample ID as well as the locations of the haplotagged BAM and phased VCF file.
-Note: the provided sample ID is expected to match the values inside the provided BAM and VCF.
+The provided sample ID is expected to match the values inside the provided BAM and VCF.
-3. The pipeline expects a reference FASTA file and [snakemake submission profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles) to be located in the `./data` sub-folder.
-They can be soft-linked for ease-of-use:
+3. The pipeline expects a reference FASTA file to be located in the `./data` sub-folder.
+It can be soft-linked for ease-of-use:
 ```
-ln -s {path_to_profile} ./data/snakemake_profile
 ln -s {path_to_reference} ./data/human_GRCh38_no_alt_analysis_set.fasta
 ```
-  * This pipeline can be run on a local machine as well.
-If this is desired, the `snakemake` invocation inside `./scripts/RunCohortPipeline.py` can be modified for your local use case.
 4. Create and activate the provided conda environment:
 ```
 conda env create --name starphase_pipeline --file ./conda_envs/starphase_pipeline.yaml
 # follow prompts to install the environment
 conda activate starphase_pipeline
 ```
+5. Set up the run conditions for snakemake.
+There are two options:
+  * **Recommended**: Set up a snakemake profile for your compute environment.
+Several templates are provided on [snakemake submission profile](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).
+This is provided via the `--profile {SNAKEMAKE_PROFILE}` option, and passed through to the snakemake invocation.
+  * Alternate: This pipeline can be run on a single machine as well by specifying `--cores {CORES}` instead of a snakemake profile.
+While this is easier to set up, it forces all work onto a single machine which may be slow for larger cohorts.
+This is option is passed through to the snakemake invocation.
-5. Run the full pipeline, which will produce the final cohort summary at `./pipeline/aggregate/aggregate_summary.tsv`:
+6. Run the full pipeline, which will produce the final cohort summary at `./pipeline/aggregate/aggregate_summary.tsv`:
 ```
 # dry-run of the pipeline
-python3 ./scripts/RunCohortPipeline.py -A
+python3 ./scripts/RunCohortPipeline.py --profile {SNAKEMAKE_PROFILE} -A
 # executes the commands
-python3 ./scripts/RunCohortPipeline.py -Ax
+python3 ./scripts/RunCohortPipeline.py --profile {SNAKEMAKE_PROFILE} -Ax
 ```
-6. Review `./pipeline/aggregate/aggregate_summary.tsv` which will have the following format:
+7. Review `./pipeline/aggregate/aggregate_summary.tsv` which will have the following format:
 ```
 gene	ancestry	sex	starphase_diplotype	count
 ABCG2	AFR	female	rs2231142 reference (G)/rs2231142 reference (G)	33